peterdestasio/Geoclick/README.md

 ## API References

-[Google Maps API](https://developers.google.com/maps/documentation/android-api/) for details regarding how to show image markes geolocalized on a Map.
+[Google Maps API](https://developers.google.com/maps/documentation/android-api/) for details regarding how to show image markers geolocalized on a Map.

 ## Authors